Vetra Health OmeGard™ capsules consist of the softgel capsules containing 500mg of krill oil. Top quality krill oil in top quality softgel capsules!

 | • Astaxanthin

-Other ingredients: fish gelatin (capsule)
+Other ingredients: bovine gelatin, glycerin, water (capsule)

 Free of soy, lactose, yeast, sugar, starch, gluten, preservatives, artificial colors or flavors.